Kylyssa Shay was homeless for over a year in her youth; it lead to her activism involving homelessness. She thinks, feels, and has opinions.

 For your convenience, I've listed an online source for some items below their descriptions in case you don't have time to go out and shop for these small gifts.

-Mylar blankets make great gifts for homeless people whether the weather is warm or cold.
+Mylar blankets make great gifts whether the weather is warm or cold.
 Mylar emergency blankets can keep in warmth better than any other available blanket of their size but they can also be turned around and used to keep heat off.

 Mylar blankets come folded up tight into neat, pocket-sized packets which is why they are perhaps the best blankets to get for people with very little space to store them.